Knostromo/azure-shiny-upload/README.md

 ## Background
 - There might be unannounced changes on Azure ML compute instance during May/Jun 2022
 - Initially the `fileInput` function (from `shiny`) stopped working
     - I only tested xlsx, xls and csv files.
+There might be more issues with other filetypes
     - the SHA uploaded of the uploaded files will be different.

 - Then Azure ML compute instance would just stopped provisioning RStudio